KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

    -  used when the ILL request has been fulfilled.
 -  Edit item metadata

-   -  Depending on the backend used for the request you may be able to edit, add or delete some or all of the request metadata.
+   -  Dependent on the backend used for the request you may be able to edit, add or delete some or all of the request metadata.
 For example, if the metdata has originated from a requestor using the FreeForm backend this may need to be edited, whereas metadata from an external recognised source